15 Grounds for Divorce in Tennessee

 - Irreconcilable Differences.
 This occurs when both spouses have differences so severe that they cannot live together.
 Both parties must agree that irreconcilable differences have developed.
 If a spouse decides to contest the divorce and irreconcilable differences are the only grounds for divorce listed, the court cannot grant a divorce.
+To learn more, see Irreconcilable Differences Divorce in Tennessee.

 - Cruel and Inhuman Treatment / Inappropriate Marital Conduct.
 A wide range of conduct is covered under this statutory ground.
 Examples include physical violence, long-term abusive or profane language, degrading treatment, failure to provide a suitable home and clothing, attentions to persons of the opposite sex, and even abandoning the marriage bed.